Suitable Surfaces For Laying A Resin Drive

 One of the benefits of laying a resin drive on a concrete base is that concrete is durable and relatively inexpensive.
 Another benefit is that, when primed, it bonds well to resin-bound paving.

 A couple of great examples of SureSet resin-bound paving laid on concrete to create beautiful driveways include:

-A sloped driveway in Somerset: 6mm milk chocolate aggregate was laid at a depth of 18mm over existing concrete to create a 45 square metre sloped driveway at a private residence in Somerset.
+A sloped driveway in Somerset: 6mm milk chocolate aggregate was laid at a depth of 18mm over existing concrete to create 45 square metres at a private residence in Somerset.

-Driveway and tree pit in South Buckinghamshire: 6mm midnight and 10mm sterling aggregates were laid at a depth of 18mm and 40mm to create a durable, attractive driveway and tree pit in South Buckinghamshire.
+Driveway and tree pit in South Buckinghamshire: 6mm Midnight and 10mm Sterling aggregates were laid at a depth of 18mm and 40mm to create a durable, attractive in South Buckinghamshire.
 SureSet resin bound paving was laid over an existing concrete base.

 Tarmac Or Asphalt Surfaces

 A newly installed or existing tarmac or asphalt surface makes a suitable base for resin paving if it is in good condition.
 If the tarmac or asphalt is not permeable, you’ll need to install falls and drainage, as mentioned above.
 If it is permeable, you don’t need to worry about falls and drainage when planning your tarmac driveway ideas.

 If you’re laying a new tarmac surface, you’ll need to give it adequate time to dry properly before laying a resin drive (about 14 days).
 If the tarmac isn’t permeable, you will need planning permission.
 If you have an existing tarmac surface, make sure it’s in good condition.
 Tarmac should be laid on an appropriate sub-base such as MOT type 3 gravel with enough depth to support the weight of the resin-bound paving and the vehicles that will use the drive regularly.